hyperledger/fabric-cli/README.md

 5. Add the binary to your PATH
 6. Execute `fabric` for more information

+## Getting Started

+1. Add a Network with `fabric network set`
+2. Add a Context with  `fabric context set`
+3. Use the new context with `fabric context use`
+4. You're all set...
+Have fun!

+## Network

+A network is a direct reference to a [Fabric-SDK-Go configuration](https://github.com/hyperledger/fabric-sdk-go/blob/master/pkg/core/config/testdata/config_test.yaml).
+This configuration contains all of the necessary details for interacting with a Fabric network at a global scope.

+## Context

+A context defines the scope for interactions with the network.
+An example of this would be: As `Admin`, I want peer `peer0.org1.example.com` in organization `Org1` to join channel `mychannel`.
+In this example, the context would include the identity, peer, organization, and channel.

 ## Built-in Commands

 Built-in commands can be found in [/cmd/fabric/commands](/cmd/fabric/commands).
 These commands can serve as examples for building future commands like `plugin chaincode install ...`.